 Situations and Problems a Tax Relief Attorney Can Help With

-- Tax Court: If you are heading to tax court it is always smart to have an attorney on your side.
-A tax attorney will be able to represent you in court and will likely know the best approach for handling your situation.
+- Tax Court: If you are heading to tax court it is always smart to have one on your side.
+A tax lawyer will be able to represent you in court and will likely know the best approach for handling your situation.

 - Tax Evasion: Serious tax offenses, such as tax evasion, can have some very serious consequences.
 Having a tax attorney on your side when dealing with IRS can greatly reduce your chances of some of the serious penalties that can be associated with tax evasion cases.
 There are varying levels of tax evasion penalties that can range from prison to small IRS penalties.
 At times, a tax relief attorney can even remove penalties that have been charged to the taxpayer if they can prove that there was a legitimate reason for not staying in compliance with tax regulations.